When using a cell phone, pedestrians commonly:

 - When riding, bicyclists and skateboarders are required to obey all rules of the road, including traffic signs, signals, and road markings.
 Always be aware of the traffic around you.
 Before entering a street or intersection, be sure to check for traffic.

 Put It Down

-- The use of iPods, cellular phones and other electronic devices while riding reduces your ability to be aware of your surroundings.
+- The use of electronic devices while riding reduces your ability to be aware of your surroundings.
 Electronic device impairment puts everyone at risk.

 - Please protect yourself and help make this campus a safer place for everyone by following the recommendations above and by using a common sense approach when traveling to your destination.

 - Distraction from cell phone use while driving (hand held or hands free) extends a driver's reaction time as much as having a blood alcohol concentration at the legal limit of .08 percent.

 - The number one source of driver inattention is use of a wireless device.